nferrara100/doc-engineer-assignment/README.md

 In the docs/ folder you have a copy of our [middleman](https://middlemanapp.com/basics/install/) based [DocSearch website](https://community.algolia.com/docsearch/).

-There's a skeleton command that takes care of the interfacing with middleman and is already looping through doc pages only.
+There's a [skeleton command](./docs/extensions/indexer_command.rb) (in `doc-engineer-assignment/docs/extensions/indexer_command.rb`) that takes care of the interfacing with middleman and is already looping through doc pages only.
 This middleman command can be run via the following bash command `bundle exec middleman algolia` from the docs directory.

 **Your goal**: complete this command to make it index the documentation content into Algolia.
 Each page must be split in several records using the method explained in the [following blog post](https://blog.algolia.com/how-to-build-a-helpful-search-for-technical-documentation-the-laravel-example/).
 To do the split you will need to use an html parser library.

-You may have to start the documentation website on your machine as part of this assignment too.

 ### Evaluation criteria